q-zh/GlassCalibration/README.md

 Please find the pre-trained model in https://pan.baidu.com/s/17OeeQTfhZUR4zGjG6eNDgw  code: chjq

+Please find the WILD testing data here https://pan.baidu.com/s/1aKAPPruK8chxKR7FmLRTIA  code ：cvpr
+The numbers in the ground truth file represents the focal length (mm) and orientation of glass.

 ##

 If you find our code is useful, please cite our paper.
 If you have any problem of implementation or running the code, please contact us: csqianzheng@gmail.com